Wildfire suppression encompasses all activities concerned with controlling and extinguishing a wildfire following its detection.

 - To initiate suppression before the fire exceeds two hectares (4.9 acres) in size

-The Provincial Forest Fire Centre, located in Edmonton, works with the 10 Fire Centres in the Province to coordinate suppression
+The Alberta Wildfire Coordination Centre, located in Edmonton, works with the 10 Fire Centres in the Province to coordinate suppression and pre-suppression efforts.

 The province has access to highly trained wildland firefighters.
 The province also leases or contracts a number